← All claims

 2025 · Nutr Rev

-meta-analysis mixed moderate Umbrella review of non-sugar-sweetened-beverage chronic-disease associations: evidence inconclusive/confounded — cautions against causal reading of neuro/cardiometabolic signals.
+meta-analysis tested-null low Umbrella review of non-sugar-sweetened-beverage chronic-disease associations: evidence inconclusive/confounded — cautions against causal reading of neuro/cardiometabolic signals.

 Pase et al.